seeker_ii

 4. Overdub — Hold the record button (5B) again while the motif plays to overlay new notes.
 If you don't like your additions head to the clear button (5C) to erase a single overdub or the whole motif.

 5. Add a transform stage — A phrase can be manipulated after an arbitrary number of loops across four stages.
-Click the second stage grid button (1A), turn the active param to ‘on’, and add transform to evolve the composition.
-The “Harmonize” transform is one of my favorite things in the app.
+Click the second stage grid button (1A), turn the active param to 'on', and add a transform to evolve the composition.
+The "Harmonize" transform is one of my favorite things in the app.
 Stack multiple stages.
-Compound changes to the motif or reset it in the “Config” section.
+Compound changes to the motif or reset it in the "Config" section.

 6. Try another lane — Select a new lane (4A).
 Record a complementary motif on a different instrument.
 Let the two voices phase against each other or offset playback speed on the playback button (5A).